Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Acknowledgements

 \section{Acknowledgements}

 We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) through project numbers 449653034, 521530974, and 545605411, as well as via SFB 1432 (project number 425217212).
 We also acknowledge support from the Swiss National Science Foundation (SNSF) through the Sinergia Grant No. CRSII5\_206008/1.
-J.d.P. acknowledges support from the Ramón y Cajal program (RYC2023-043827-I).
+J.d.P. acknowledges funding from the Ramón y Cajal program (RYC2023-043827-I), funded by MICIU/AEI (10.13039/501100011033) and FSE+, and through the “María de Maeztu” Programme for Units of Excellence in R\&D (CEX2023-001316-M).